 7. Cook for a crowd

 8. Divide among the people exchanging (our rule of thumb is: should be able to feed 2 people 2 times as part of a meal)

 During the exchanges we briefly talk about the food we brought, which is always interesting.
 I learn something new all the time.
 And for me, one the biggest benefits is that I get to inject variety in our weekly meals.
 We all get into a rut and this is one way for me to get out of my comfort zone.
 I love coming home with my stash.

 So, last weekend we had a potluck.
-We celebrated the group’s one year anniversary but we also said goodbye to (abovementioned) Regina who is moving south.
+We celebrated the group’s one year anniversary.
 While it was a bittersweet evening — because we are all just slightly obsessed with food — I believe everyone secretly welcomed the excuse to have a potluck — which was, of course, nothing short of stellar.
 Blueberry mojitos, home brewed beer, pizza from scratch, Asian chickpea hummus rolls, vegetable canapes, colorful slaw, bocadillos, beet salad with crispy garlic and onion oil, a basil sorbet intermezzo, turkey burgers, grilled corn Latino-style and a chocolate fudge pizelle sandwich with compote to cap it all off.
 AMEN!